-Andrea Warnke, Associate Director
+Andrea Warnke, Associate Director (she, her)

 Andrea Warnke is associate director of the ACLU of Vermont, where she has worked since 1981.
 During that time, she has seen the ACLU of Vermont take on a broad spectrum of issues, and her work at the organization has likewise been wide-ranging.
 Andrea was the ACLU of Vermont's pioneer of computing in the days when the organization used cutting-edge 8-inch floppies and shared one computer between five non-profit organizations, and has overseen the many technological changes since, along with all of the civil liberties efforts they have supported.
 Andrea is a graduate of Manchester University with degrees in political science and environmental studies.

 Emily Hagan-Howe, Communications Strategist (she, her / they, them)

 Emily Hagan-Howe comes to the ACLU after most recently working as the Marketing Manager for the University of Vermont Career Center.
 She completed a Master's of Education in 2022 and brings a depth of experience in strategic communications, social justice and inclusion work, and operational thinking.
 Originally from Rhode Island, Emily graduated from the University of Vermont in 2015 with degrees in History and Secondary Education.
 Upon graduation, she spent several years working in the Office of Student & Community Relations to support community development and educational initiatives for off-campus UVM students and their neighbors.